Blog/startup insights/AI for Fintech. Be the One to Change the Industry

 This is how AI will help fintech companies prosper:

 1. Cost-saving.
-Artificial intelligence decreases many expenses.
-Customer service (862 million hours saved), fraud prevention, reallocation of clerical tasks (e.g. almost negating the $12-$20 it costs to process an invoice), and more.
+Artificial intelligence decreases many expenses on customer service, fraud prevention, reallocation of clerical tasks, and more.

 2. Improved customer experience.
 Millennials and younger generations are much more tech-savvy.
 Using it feels natural to them, so digital services aren’t just a convenience but a must.
-As repeat business is very important, better UX plays a big part in AI-driven fintech becoming as popular as it is.
+As repeat business is very important, better customer experience plays a big part in AI-driven fintech becoming as popular as it is.

 3. Better analytics.
 Well-trained algorithms are just as effective (or better) than human analysts.
 However, you can look into an AI's inner workings and see exactly how a decision was made, which you can’t do with a person.

-Regular people also feel the positive effects of blending fintech and AI:
+Users also feel the positive effects of AI in fintech:

 1. Accessibility.
 Neobanks and robo-advisors are open to a much wider audience.
-The former charge smaller fees and the latter don’t have a $100K minimum account requirement (like human advisors do).
+The former charge smaller fees and the latter don’t pose a $100K minimum account balance requirement (like many human advisors do).

 3. Personal finance management.
 A decade ago, only the rich could afford a financial advisor.
 Now bill tracking, investment opportunities, and market analytics can be in the palm of anyone’s hand.